Mad Dogs (novel): Plot

 In the epilogue, Sasha and most of the Mad Dogs are incarcerated, as is Junior Moore.
 Major Dee escalates the war between the Slasher Boys and the Runts, but is ultimately forced to flee the country after several of his associates are arrested in connection to the death of several Runts.
 Bentine also flees the country, but is found and killed by Major Dee's associates.
 Large begins working as a security guard, after being unable to train as a prison officer due to his heart condition.
 Gabrielle continues to recover from her wounds, Bruce is awarded the black shirt for his performance, and James' test results come back negative.

+Reception

+On behalf of The Guardian, Ninja called Mad Dogs "a fantastic book full of twists and turns".